 NIBOR - the Norwegian Interbank Offered Rate - is a collective term for Norwegian money market rates at different maturities.
 NIBOR is intended to reflect the interest rate level lenders require for unsecured money market lending in NOK with delivery in two days after trade.
-The rules adopted by FNO apply to NIBOR with maturities of one week, two weeks, one month, two months, three months, four months, five months, six months, nine months and twelve months.
+The rules adopted by FNO apply to NIBOR with maturities of one week, one month, two months, three months and six months.

 Best possible estimates